The Brisket Stall: Understanding the Science Behind It!

 Now, I know what you are thinking – if beef brisket doesn’t stall at higher temps, why can’t you crank the smoker temperature up?

-Here’s the thing, brisket is an incredibly tough piece of meat.
+Here's the thing; brisket is an incredibly tough piece of meat.
 This is because the cut contains lots of connective tissues.
-The only way to break these tissues down so that you end up with a tender brisket is to cook it low and slow.
+The best way to break these tissues down so that you end up with a tender brisket is to cook it low and slow.

 Related Reading

-Then, there is also the type of smoker that you are using.
+The type of smoker that you are using plays a part.

 Related Reading